SergeoLacruz/inventree-supplier-panel/README.md

 This is a plugin for [InvenTree](https://inventree.org), which translates a purchase order into a Mouser shopping cart.
 After using this plugin you can directly order the shopping cart on the Mouser WEB page.
 You need to have a Mouser account and a Mouser API key.
 The shopping cart will be created in your Mouser account.
+Each time you transfer your PO a new shopping cart will be created.
+So make sure that you delete them from tome to time in the mouser WEB interface.

 ## Prerequisites